Daisy and Lilly Baker making baskets in the 1960s in Plumas County

 Entrepreneurial and Civic Minded

-Always active in community, Minnie organized the fire department and donated money to purchase the first fire equipment, a hose cart.
+Always active in the community, Minnie organized the fire department and donated money to purchase the first fire equipment, a hose cart.
 A founding member of Chester’s first Chamber of Commerce in 1929, she always participated in local events, including the annual July 4th parade.
-One year she led the procession as “Miss Statue of Liberty.”
+One year, she led the procession as “Miss Statue of Liberty.”

 Not All work . . .
 Ever the Adventurer